 The Theory of Change that guides the impact evaluation is as follows:

-- The quality of teaching and learning will improve/enhance with augmented opportunities for collaborative and connected learning, concept based learning, authentic and blended learning, real life/ relevant learning;
+- The quality of teaching and learning will improve/enhance with augmented opportunities for collaborative and connected learning, concept-based learning, authentic and blended learning, real life/ relevant learning;

-- The technology enabled learning opportunities will lead to development of new teaching practices and ‘re-skilling’ the teachers,
+- The technology enabled learning opportunities will lead to the development of new teaching practices and ‘re-skilling’ the teachers,

-- Adoption of innovation and its sustainability will depend on the building of the local ecosystem, provision of adequate infrastructure, partnership with key stakeholders and ownership of the intervention by the government and local ecosystem,
+- Adoption of innovation and its sustainability will depend on the building of the local ecosystem, provision of adequate infrastructure, a partnership with key stakeholders and ownership of the intervention by the government and local ecosystem,

 - Systems at the school level introduced through the intervention such as changed time-table, use of science lab, space for hands-on and collaborative learning will improve the learning environment at school